UNIVERSE-HPC/course-material/technology_and_tooling/packaging_dependency_management/cmake.md

 installed in the specified locations.
 We might also have to change the compiler, and would have to change the command line invocation.

-Another option is to use a build system like Make, which allows us to specify the build process by defining rules.
+Another option is to use a build tool like [Make](https://www.gnu.org/software/make/), which allows us to specify the build process by defining rules.
 This can scale to larger projects, but still is not completely portable as the rules are specific to Make, and we still have to manually specify the compiler and libraries.

-CMake is a build system generator that allows us to specify the build process for large project, in a portable way, and to generate build files for a variety of build systems like Unix Makefiles, Visual Studio projects, or the Ninja build system.
+CMake is a build system generator that allows us to specify the build process for large project, in a portable way, and to generate build files for a variety of build tools like Unix Makefiles, Visual Studio projects, or the [Ninja build tool](https://ninja-build.org/).
 It has a lot of features for finding dependencies and for making the build process more portable across operating systems, compilers, and architectures.
 It has many features, but we will only cover the basics here.